cloudmesh-deprecated/deprectated-django-account-management/doc/How_to_install_Django_on_your_Ubuntu_Machine.rst

     *If you get “E: Unable to locate package python-pip” message then you will have to download python distribute package.

 Following these next steps:
-Go to pypi.python.org and download the most recent distribute package (https://pypi.python.org/pypi/distribute/0.6.49)
+Go to (https://pypi.python.org/pypi/distribute/0.6.49) and download the most recent distribute package

-Then extract the download into your desktop
-Go into terminal (make sure you're in root) and then go to Desktop directory
+Then extract the download into your desktop and go into terminal (make sure you're in root) and then go to Desktop directory

 cd distribute-0.6.49